 Learn how to make crusty and chewy sourdough rolls using a a small amount of yeast and a special steam technique in your oven.
 These are great as dinner rolls and a simple way to use your sourdough starter!

 These rolls are my new favorite bread to make.
 They are NOT authentic, artisan style sourdough.
-But these crusty sourdough rolls ARE chewy, beautiful, and foolproof.
+But these crusty rolls ARE delicious, beautiful, and foolproof.

 There is a time and a place for artisan sourdough involving many tools with French names.
 This is not it.
 This recipe is for when you just want some really good rolls.